codejsha/algorithm-examples/README.md

 **Graph algorithms**

 - A\* search algorithm: A single-pair shortest path algorithm.
 This is a variant of Dijkstra's algorithm using heuristics to try to speed up the search.
-- Bellman-Ford algorithm: [c++](cpp-algorithm/src/graph), [java](java-algorithm/src/main/java/com/example/algorithm/graph) | A single source shortest path algorithm that can handle negative edge weights.
+- Bellman-Ford algorithm, CLRS#24.1: [c++](cpp-algorithm/src/graph), [java](java-algorithm/src/main/java/com/example/algorithm/graph) | A single source shortest path algorithm that can handle negative edge weights.
 It finds the shortest path from a source vertex to all other vertices in a weighted graph.

 ```txt
 algorithm BellmanFord(G, source):